xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 ### Run 1

-Lets use this method to model the time-evolution of heat from the initial condition pictured here...
+Let's use this method to model the time evolution of heat from the initial condition pictured here...

 |[<img src="spikes0000.png" width="400">](spikes0000.png)|

-out to a maximum time of 2 seconds.
+to a maximum time of 2 seconds.

 ```
 make basic_spikes